TL;DR — Zero-Emission Industrial Waste Treatment

 The Science of Subcritical Water Hydrolysis — How PHANTOM Works

 Subcritical water hydrolysis operates water at 180–374°C under 1–22 MPa of pressure, where its ionic properties change radically — it becomes a powerful acid and base catalyst simultaneously, breaking organic molecular bonds without combustion, without dioxin formation, and without requiring feedstock pre-drying.
 The PHANTOM system completes a full 3-tonne cycle in approximately 30 minutes.
+For a deep-dive into the ionic physics behind this process, see What Is Subcritical Water Hydrolysis?.
+For full vessel specifications, throughput capacity, and site assessment eligibility, see the subcritical water hydrolysis machine product page.

 The four-stage PHANTOM hydrolysis cycle.
 Operating at 200°C — well below the 300–600°C dioxin formation window — is not an engineering compromise; it is the core safety and compliance differentiator.